 One Seattle Plan - Draft maps have now been released for the One Seattle Plan, which, once finalized, will be the roadmap for where and how our city will grow and invest in communities over the next 20 years and beyond.
 View the proposed zoning changes HERE.
 We devoted our Dec 4th in-person meeting to the Plan and collected comments, though we continue to encourage everyone to submit comments directly to OPCD and City Council.

-City Council public hearing/comment on Feb 5th @ 5pm - details on how to sign up to comment in person or virtually HERE.
+City Council public hearing/comment on Feb 5th @ 5pm - details.

 A summary of proposed changes that would impact Queen Anne can be reviewed HERE.